CHERUKURIPRAVEEN/K8S/readme.md

       port: 80
       targetPort: 8080
 ```
-* **Key Point**: Automatically creates an external load balancer and provides a public IP to access the Service.
+> Key Point: Automatically creates an external load balancer and provides a public IP to access the Service.

 04. **ExternalName**